tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 ``--executable_cache_path`` enables the Poplar executable cache.
 See below.

+``--dump_schedule_as_dot`` creates a file containing the scheduled HLO graph as a graphviz DOT file.

+``--fallback_scheduler`` uses the standard TensorFlow scheduler, instead of the GraphCore specific one.

 The options can be used at the same time by treating them as command line switches, eg. ``--executable_cache_path=/tmp/cache --force_replicated_mode``